Code-the-Dream-School/python-200/lessons/03_ML_classification/03_decision_trees.md

 ## How Decision Trees Work

 1. Start with a root node using one feature to split data
 2. Ask a “yes/no” question that reduces label mixing
 3. Continue splitting until no more useful splits exist
 4. Reach a leaf node → make a prediction

 <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/646615fd-2ced-489c-8aa6-790df6802540" />

 **Image credit: [decision-tree-geeks documentation](https://www.geeksforgeeks.org/machine-learning/decision-tree/)**

+---

 ## What you’ll learn today

+By the end of this lesson, you will be able to:

 - Train and interpret a **Decision Tree Classifier**
 - Measure node uncertainty using **Gini Impurity**
-- Why trees tend to **overfit**
+- Explain why trees tend to **overfit**
-- Use a **Random Forest** to improve accuracy
+- Use a **Random Forest** to improve accuracy and robustness
-- Evaluate all models using metrics from KNN lesson
+- Evaluate models using the metrics from the KNN lesson
-- Compare performance on **Iris** and **Digits**
+- Compare performance on the **Iris** and **Digits** datasets

 ---